-1. We will allow one coach on the field per team for all age divisions.
+1. One (1) coach per team is allowed on the field per team for all age divisions.

-- 10U, 12U & 15U Divisions – Coaches will be allowed on the field to direct players, but must move to the sidelines before the snap of the ball.
+- U12 & U15 Divisions – Coaches will be allowed on the field to direct players, but must move to the sidelines before the snap of the ball.

 2. After one team is winning by 28 points or more, the game is over and the score at that time stands, but will continue as a scrimmage.

-We expect that coaches will use good judgement and modify their tactics in order to prevent humiliation.
+We expect that coaches will use good judgment and modify their tactics in order to prevent humiliation.
 For example, coaches should rotate players at QB, switch defensive coverages, etc.